-The profession of dentistry and dental care has a long history.
-Researchers have traced dentistry back to ancient Egypt in 7500 BC.
-C. Ancient Egyptians were the first to have replacement teeth, which are the forerunners of modern dentures and crowns.
+The profession of dentistry and dental care has a long history, dating back to 7500 BC in ancient Egypt.
+Thanks to the milestones achieved over the centuries, modern dentists are able to provide comfortable and convenient treatments for their patients.
+From primitive treatments to cutting-edge technologies, let's take a look at how dentistry has evolved over the years.
+Ancient Egyptians were the first to have replacement teeth, which are the forerunners of modern dentures and crowns.

 Can you imagine undergoing dental work without anesthesia?
 A study published in PLOS One points out that our ancestors actually had very few cavities, thanks in part to their diet and the consumption of weeds with antibacterial properties.
 The Chinese were the first to use fillings made of amalgam as early as 700 A. D. By 1210 in France, dental surgeries, including tooth extractions, were routine.

 Medieval care providers also began experimenting with anesthesia, making herbal mixtures from substances such as opium and hemlock.
 Root canals, dentures and crowns were part of dental services in the mid-18th century.
 The founding fathers of the United States also played a role in the history of dentistry.
 Paul Revere announced his dental services in his newspaper, and George Washington infamously used many sets of dentures throughout his life.